nitrotitan/Litely_URL_shortner/README.md

 A step by step guide that will tell you how to get the development environment up and running on you local system

 ```
-$ Install all the requirements from requirement.txt file
+Install all the requirements from requirement.txt file
+$ #To install all requirements do
+$ pip install -r requirement.txt

-$ Once all the installation has been completed, setup an virtual env on local
+Once all the installation has been completed, setup an virtual env on local
+$ python3 -m venv "my_env_name"

-$ Run the file name manage.py, this will create an initialization and migration folder in you directory named as 'migration'
+Run the file name manage.py, this will create an initialization and migration
+folder in your directory named as 'migration'
+$ python manage.py   # this will setup your migrations

-$ Once above steps is completed run the app using command uvicorn command with reload as argument so you dont have run the command again and again in development
+Once above steps is completed run the app using command uvicorn command with reload
+as argument so you dont have run the command again and again in development

 ```

 ## Usage